 subscription options of 3 months or 12 months by Direct Debit.Directly delivered to your door.

 Missed a copy for your collection or want to read a past review on a detector.

 View anytime on your tablet, phone or computer.

-This superb artefact identifier and price guide contains over 1300 Roman artefacts in full colour (the majority we have never published before).
-With up-to-date prices, Benet’s is the must have guide for identification and valuations.
+This superb artefact identifier and price guide ranges from the Stone Age through to the Tudor period - Benet’s is the must have guide for identification & valuations.
 The prices quoted are based upon first hand knowledge and experience of the antiquities market as well as recent actual sale prices.

-Coins of England and the United Kingdom remains the only reference work which features every major coin type from Celtic to the present day with accurate market values for every coin type listed.
+Coins of England and the United Kingdom remains the only reference work which features every major coin type from Celtic to decimalisation in 1971 with accurate market values for every coin type listed.